 - 1 1/2 cups Velveeta, cubed, about 8 ounces

-- 2 cans cream of chicken or celery soup, or substitute “cream of anything soup.”
+- 2 cans cream of chicken or celery soup or a combination

-- 4 ounces slivered almonds or bread crumbs
+- 4 ounces slivered almonds or breadcrumb topping

-Cook noodles till al dente.
+Cook noodles until al dente, drain and set aside.
 Saute vegetables in the butter until tender.

 Fold in pasta.
 Give it a gentle stir and add a little more additional broth if needed.
 The consistency should be thick but still able to “flow” over and through the pasta.

 Bake at 350 degrees for about 20 to 25 minutes until warmed through and bubbly.
 Top with almonds or breadcrumbs during last 15 minutes.

 This may be made ahead; it refrigerated, bake for about 35 to 40 minutes, adding almonds or bread crumbs during the last 15 minutes.

 To Freeze Casserole: Line casserole with foil, letting foil overhang dish is such a way that the casserole can be completely wrapped.
 Fill with the casserole, then fold foil up and over when frozen.
 Wrap a second time and label.
 To bake: Unwrap the first layer of foil, plop it into the casserole dish in the initial layer of foil and thaw overnight in the refrigerator.
 Bake as directed above, may need to add a few minutes time.